The All Time Greatest of Bollywood

 After a string of lighthearted masterpieces that showcase his mastery, it was a string of eternal classics like Pyasa (1957), Kagaz Ke Phool (1959) and Saheb, Bibi aur Ghulam (1961), which reserved his place among the all time greatest directors of the world (Time, 2002; Sight & Sound, 2002).
 These movies blend art, techniques, creativity, story-telling, picturisation and music with a deep underlying philosophy and depictions of human feelings and emotions in a way that remains unparalleled till date, making Guru Dutt, arguably, the greatest all time director of Bollywood.
 His untimely death at the age of 39 years, deprived the world of a maverick genius, but his achievements in his short life also became an evidence of his greatness.

-A great song, a milestone in lighting and an illustration of directive genius of Guru Dutt - Kagaz Ke Phool (1959)
+A milestone song illustrating of directive genius of Guru Dutt - Kagaz Ke Phool (1959)

 Hubs on Bollywood Best